domantasjurkus/resdiary/README.md

 # Detailed guide

-## System recommender
+### System recommender
 - The System recommender combines other recommenders by giving weights to them.
 They can be configured in default.cfg.
 - Running System recommender in `--func=train` mode will result in writing the best possible weights in default.cfg.

-## ExplicitALS
+### ExplicitALS
 - This recommender should be used on a large dataset which includes ratings given explicitly by users.
 - On 1M rows the Mean Squared Error is around 0.4 for the default parameters in the configuration file which suggests that the algorithms is quite accurate.

-## ImplicitALS
+### ImplicitALS
 - This recommender should be used on a large dataset with ratings inferred from data sources such as browser history,visiting frequency and etc.

+### CuisineType
+- This content based recommender finds out what cusine types users like.
+Then it recommenders restaurants with similar cuisine types.
+This recommender should almost always have weight of 1.

-## CuisineType and PricePoint
+### PricePoint
-- These content based recommenders are not dependent on the size of the dataset.
-They should be given higher weight when the dataset consists of users who haven't rated restaurants at all.
+- This content based recommender is not dependent on the size of the dataset.
+It should be given higher weight when the dataset consists of users who haven't rated restaurants at all.

-## Database connection
+### Database connection
 - Since we don't have the complete schema of ResDiary tables, we didn't write query/write functions for a database.
 They should be very easy to implement, since Spark allows the queried data to be saved in DataFrames which we use.

 ## Config options
+### Default params
+- training_percentage: Specifies what percentage of the data will be used for training.
+80% is usually the best value
+- data_dir: Specifies the folder where the restaurants and cuisine type data should be placed.
+- lat_diff: Latitude difference.
+Location filtering works by comparing the latitude and longtitude differences of restaurants.
+- long_diff: Longtitude difference.
+Increase if you want to recommende restaurants in a bigger range.
+- schema: The header of the output files
+- restaurant_file: Specifies the name of the file which contains restaurants data.
+- Other default parameters: Specify min,max values and the incrementing step for hyper parameters.
+These are used to train better models.

+### System
+- recs_per_user: How many recommendations per user to generate
+- maximum_weight: Weights are generate in the inverval [0, maximum_weight]

+### Recommender specific:
+- ALS recommenders include best hyper parameters
+- CuisineType specifies minimum_like_score = 4 as default.
+This means that only cuisine types rated with 4 and 5 would be considered when recommending restaurants.
+It also uses specific file that contains cuisine types data.

+### Universal
+- weight: How important is the score of this recommender.
+This is considered only in System recommender.
+For example, if ExplicitALS has weight 2, CuisineType has weight 1 and PricePoint has weight 1 then the score of the System recommender is mostly based on the ExplicitALS.

 #  Presentation Mode
 `npm install` to install all required components.